nullabork/talkbot/README.md

 Confirm you've put the path to your API credentials file in the env var GOOGLE_APPLICATION_CREDENTIALS.
 [See Google cloud docs here](https://cloud.google.com/text-to-speech/docs/quickstart-client-libraries)

-## npm install issues

-Some of the packages are difficult to install particularly on Windows.
-Usually you'll need to check your PATH environment variable and confirm Visual Studio C++ build tools are available.
-Check you're using Node v14 or above
-Check you have Python installed and that it is version 2.7.\*.
-It may have to be before version 3 in your path variable for it to be picked up.

 # Acknowledgements